ajaxburger/Aw-Helper-Extension/README.md

 # Awin Helper Extension

-This bot is intended to assist Awin Staff in attaching Default Query String Appends for their clients.
+This extension is intended for use by Awin Staff to assist in the setup of their clients' accounts.

 ## General Use Instructions